Data Today: the data podcast for today's innovators

 Dan Klein

-Dan is a leader in Zühlke's Data and AI practice and has extensive experience working across a diverse range of sectors, including government, transport, telecoms, and manufacturing.
+Dan is Chief of AI & Data and has extensive experience working across a diverse range of sectors, including government, transport, telecoms, and manufacturing.
 As a skilled engineer and strategic advisor, Dan effectively connects the needs of leadership with the technical expertise of teams to successfully drive data transformation initiatives for organisations.
 He brings a unique combination of strategic thinking and deep knowledge of data and engineering to his consulting work.

 Contact